nat-418/scamp.nvim/README.md

 require('scamp').setup()
 ```

-This setup function accepts a table of configuratio options.
+This setup function accepts a table of configuration options.
 Here are the defaults:

 ```lua